Did you know plastic bags are the most environmentally friendly option at the checkout?Learn More

 E. coli, salmonella, and other harmful bacteria have been found in unsanitary reusable bags.Learn More

-More than 90 percent of Americans reuse their plastic bags.Learn More
+Nearly 78% of people reuse their plastic bags.Learn More

 Look out!
 Harmful legislation may be gaining momentum in your backyard.
 Stay up-to-date with actions affecting your state and community with our interactive map.

 Bag the Ban was developed in response to proposed laws that would ban or tax plastic grocery and retail bags.
 The plastic bag industry is deeply committed to the environment and, as such, does not agree with banning or taxing bags because these policies create negative consequences for the environment and economy.
-Bag the Ban is a project of the American Progressive Bag Alliance (APBA).
+Bag the Ban is a project of the American Recyclable Plastic Bag Alliance (ARPBA).